Boracay praises Duterte’s ‘strong hand’, just don’t call us a cesspool

 BORACAY: Rumours and reports had abounded for weeks before Rodrigo Duterte stood up in his home city of Davao and said the words that sent ripples through a faraway island.

-It was the type of statement Filipinos have come to expect from their “I will close Boracay.
-Boracay is a cesspool” maverick leader.
+It was the type of statement Filipinos have come to expect from their maverick leader.
 Still, it left the people of the resort island blindsided - if not offended.

 For the national environment agency, Duterte’s direct intervention is the style of action craved for years.
 Bold and unflinching.